embroider-build/addon-blueprint/README.md

 ### In existing monorepos

 In existing monorepos, it may be helpful to establish a convention for generating v2 addons as sub-monorepos within your monorepo.
-To do this, you'll need to use many of the above options all at once.
+To do this, you'll need to use many of the above options all at once (remembering that all packages in a monorepo must have a unique "name" in their package.json).

 For example:
 ```bash
 ember addon my-addon-name -b embroider/addon-blueprint \